GrinonBarrett/Taksidos/To Do.md

 A pot you put on an open fire for 2d6+38 minutes.
 Once ready, the pot explodes and a large loaf of bread pops up.
 If it is not caught, it will land in the fire.

-A ghostly hand that can grab, crush, punch, block, and slap foes.
-Hovers to move, but can hover at greater speeds over surfaces.

 Make a Crocutta based creature.

 Create a creature that can grow from star jelly, an ooze type creature which can spray light and hypnotize but are toxic themselves.